Dashcam Storage Retention Calculator

 256 3 8 About 24.2 hours

-These scenarios highlight the main pattern: the jump from one channel to two can reduce storage history faster than people expect, and large cards become much more valuable once you add rear or interior recording.
-If you are deciding between a bigger card and lower bitrate, the answer often depends on how much image detail you can afford to give up.
+These dashcam retention scenarios highlight the main pattern: the jump from one channel to two can reduce storage history faster than people expect, and large cards become much more valuable once you add rear or interior recording.
+If you are deciding between a bigger card and lower bitrate, the answer often depends on how much image detail you can afford to give up and how quickly you can usually review footage after a trip.

-Enter your dashcam's card size, bitrate per channel, and the number of active cameras to estimate how long footage remains on the card before loop recording starts overwriting the oldest clips.
+Use your dashcam's current card size, bitrate per channel, and number of active cameras to estimate how long footage remains on the card before loop recording starts overwriting the oldest clips.

 Enter card size, bitrate, and channel count to see retention time.

-After you calculate, the table below compares several card sizes around your chosen value.
+After you calculate your dashcam storage retention, the table below compares several card sizes around your chosen value.
 It is a quick way to judge whether a one-step card upgrade would be enough or whether your bitrate and channel settings are the bigger constraint.

 Mini-game: Loop Buffer Rescue